thrly/cv/cv/cv.md

 updated: June 2025
 ---

-**Full-stack Software Developer • JavaScript • Python • React • Node.js**
+**Full-stack Software Developer • _JavaScript_ • _Python_ • _React_ • _Node.js_**

-Creative and technically skilled junior software developer transitioning from a successful academic career in music technology and creative coding.
+I am a creative and technically skilled junior software developer, transitioning from a successful academic career in music technology and creative coding.
 After a decade of designing and teaching modules involving programming, music technology, and interactive multimedia, I am now focusing on software development.
-I bring excellent communication, project management, and problem-solving skills, along with a growing portfolio of hands-on development projects.
+I bring excellent communication, research, and problem-solving skills, along with a growing portfolio of hands-on development projects.

 ## Education